What Is a Vehicle Service Contract?

 What does a vehicle service contract not cover?

-• Damage of any form, whether it’s from a collision, theft, vandalism, weather, a wild animal or any other cause
+• Damage of any form, whether it’s from a collision, theft, vandalism, weather, a wild animal or any other cause.

-• Routine maintenance items, like tire rotations, oil changes and transmission flushes
+• Routine maintenance items, like tire rotations, oil changes and transmission flushes.

-• Wear-and-tear parts that are expected to fail within a certain amount of time or miles, like brake pads and wiper blades
+• Wear-and-tear parts that are expected to fail within a certain amount of time or miles, like brake pads and wiper blades.

-• Cosmetic parts and body panels
+• Cosmetic parts and body panels.

 How does a vehicle service contract work?

-4. Pick up your vehicle and pay your deductible: When you pick up your vehicle, you’ll pay the mechanic your chosen deductible, and your warranty provider will pick up the rest of the tab.
+4. Pick up your vehicle and pay your deductible: When you pick up your car, you’ll pay the mechanic your chosen deductible, and your warranty provider will pick up the rest of the tab.
 Most vehicle service contracts have deductibles of $100, but other options can include $0, $50, $250 and $500.

 “I had a policy with Endurance on a previous car.
 When I needed repairs on that car the claim process was a breeze,” reported Patricia in Arkansas.
 “I took my car in to be repaired and gave my account number to the technician.
 The dealership billed Endurance and I drove away with a like new car.
 I made my decision then and there that I would buy an extended warranty on my next car.”